sanjaicrv/sanjaicrv/README.md

 ## 👨‍💻 About Me

-I'm a **Full-Stack Developer with a strong focus on backend engineering**, currently pursuing B.Tech in Information Technology at Sri Krishna College of Technology, Coimbatore.
+I'm a **Full-Stack Developer with a strong focus on backend engineering**, currently pursuing B.Tech in Information Technology at **Sri Krishna College of Technology, Coimbatore**.

-I build end-to-end applications using **Java, Spring Boot, Spring Security, REST APIs, React.js, and MySQL**, with particular interest in designing secure, scalable, and maintainable backend systems.
+I build end-to-end web applications using **Java, Spring Boot, Spring Security, REST APIs, React.js, TypeScript, and MySQL**, with particular interest in designing secure, scalable, and maintainable backend systems.

-On the frontend, I use **React.js** to build responsive interfaces and connect them with backend REST APIs.
-On the backend, I focus on **API architecture, authentication, database design, business logic, performance, and clean code**.
+On the frontend, I use **React.js and TypeScript** to build responsive user interfaces and integrate them with backend REST APIs.
+On the backend, I focus on **API architecture, authentication, business logic, database design, performance, and clean code**.

 I enjoy combining full-stack development with strong **Data Structures & Algorithms, OOP, Low-Level Design, and System Design** fundamentals to build production-oriented software.